dfahlander/typeson/README.md

 ###### cyclic

 Whether or not to support cyclic references.
-Defaults to `true` unless explicitely set to `false`.
+Defaults to `true` unless explicitly set to `false`.
 If this property is `false`, the parsing algorithm becomes a little faster and in case a single object occurs on multiple properties, it will be duplicated in the output (as `JSON.stringify()` would do).
 If this property is `true`, several instances of same object will only occur once in the generated JSON and other references will just contain a pointer to the single reference.

 ###### testPlainObjects